mhaidarhanif/rewinds/README.md

 You can use this to build any web app.
 Also what I'm using Rewinds for.

+- Personal Website
+- Company Profile
 - Todo List
+- Blog or News
+- Social Media
+- Community Forum
+- Support Desk
-- Learning Platform
+- Art Gallery
-- Content Management System
 - E-Commerce
-- Social Media
+- Inventory Management
-- Gallery
+- Events Management
-- Inventory
+- Knowledge Management
+- Content Management System (CMS)
+- Learning Management System (LMS)

 ## Some Checklists